BelieveYuYi/learngit/readme.txt

 Creating a new branch is quick and simple.
 Merge without fast forward.
 Testing stash function.
 This is a dev branch.
+Now we test the stash function.